Login

 December-FebruaryLowWind, visibility3-4 days

-June–AugustPoorMonsoon cloud, rain4+ days — not recommended
+June-AugustPoorMonsoon cloud and rain4+ days, honestly not recommended

 Frequently Asked Questions

-Is spring or autumn better for EBC?
+Is spring or autumn actually better for EBC?

-Can you trek EBC in winter?
+Can you actually trek EBC in winter?

 View the full Everest Base Camp Trek package →